docker-flow/docker-flow-proxy/articles/article-vagrant.md

 }
 ```

-*Docker Flow: Proxy* responded saying that reconfiguration of the service *books-ms* running on the path */api/v1/books* was performed successfully.
+*Docker Flow: Proxy* responded saying that reconfiguration of the service *go-demo* running on the path */demo* was performed successfully.

 Let's see whether the service is indeed accessible through the proxy.